grouparoo/grouparoo/documents/deployment/getting-started.md

 ### Step 4: Start the Server
 Run `npm start` to start the server and visit `http://localhost:3000` to get started.
 Follow the on-screen instructions to create your account and first team.

+A note on `SERVER_TOKEN` - this should be a random string that will be used to identify Grouparoo servers to each-other in the same cluster.
+It will not be used to authenticate users, but rather authorize servers to make requests against each other.
+SERVER_TOKEN is not a replacement for setting unique, per-application database credentials and isolated runtime environments.

 ## Deployment Topology